Introducing Dameon Andersen: Full Stack Developer

 Facteon offers a suite of Industrial IoT (IIoT) products that cater to the modern manufacturer.
 Remote monitoring of factories via a secure Cloud connection is now essential.
 Using IIoT technologies, it is possible to meet demand with limited people working at your facility.
 For example, your Maintenance Manager can deploy service teams as and when required to complete specific maintenance tasks following an automatic alert generated by IIoT software.

-In New Zealand, COVID-19 is considered contained, thankfully.
-So, all employees have returned to work.
-When the time comes for employees based elsewhere in the world to return, it is essential to provide a supportive and flexible work environment.
+When the time comes for employees across Auckland, New Zealand and the world to return, it is essential to provide a supportive and flexible work environment.

 *Source - Ergonomic work set up advice: Ergonomics Health